Tourism · Expert-led business

 The story behind

-The engineering decision worth writing down is the one we did not make.
-A custom booking platform was on the table, and for a one-guide company it would have been malpractice: every dependency we added would eventually need us.
-So the build is a tour content type, a form on every tour page that lands as structured email, and a blog she fills herself.
-Today, that is still the whole operating manual.
+The engineering decision worth recording is the one we refused.
+A custom booking platform was on the table.
+For a solo founder it would have been sabotage: every dependency we built would lock her into calling us forever.
+So we engineered a bespoke WordPress architecture instead.
+Custom tour content type.
+A booking form on every tour page that lands as structured email.
+A blog she owns completely.
+No retainer.
+No maintenance contract.
+No vendor lock.
+She runs it all herself, and that is the design.

 Business value